Reader resources

 reading challenges

-Summer Reading Challenges begin june 9.
+Winter Reading Challenges begin Jan 19.

 Lots of folks like to keep an ongoing record of books they read; that’s easy, too.
 Stop at the Help Desk for assistance getting started with anything Beanstack!
 Don’t want to go digital?
 Paper reading logs are available—just ask!